blakelymayhall/odin-todo/README.md

 10/15/23
 - Todo edit category does work, but needed update so that the category image and color is updated
-- Nearly finished adding edit todo functionality.
-It was bigger than I thought, since you have to also update the board of todos after submission
+- Nearly finished adding edit category functionality.
+    - It was bigger than I thought, since you have to also update the board of todos after submission
     - Added color and icon picker
+- Get the todo board updated after edit category
+    - Allow no selection of color / icon
+    - Delete functionality
+    - Remove/Add colors and symbols

 Todo:
-- Get the todo board updated after edit category
+- Refactor to use the new getCategoryBeingEdited function
+    - Do the same for todos
+- Cannot delete categories if existing todos
+- Focus on input
 - Make data persist
 - Help button
 - Sort functionality
 - Filter functionality
 - Search functionality
+- Enforce name uniqueness in category creation
+- Protect the default category
+- Enforce unable to make new category if exceed numbr of images/colors
+- If due date is passed, make red
 - Add settings to the page settings
     - Clear data

-Quality:
+Code Quality:
 - Consider splitting out the event listeners into more specific categories (in own files?)
-- Enforce unable to make new category if exceed numbr of images/colors
 - Fix name v. title in todo and category uses (coding style)
-- Enforce name uniqueness in category creation (?)
-- If due date is passed, make red

 Notes:
 - Understand better why I had to use "this" for the todoBeingEdited but not the todos or categories
     - Arrays are passed by reference in js, but primatives aren't.
-So thats why you can access the updated arrays for the todos and categories but not the single "todoBeingEdited."
-Its still fuzzy because this is an odd quirk, but maybe just switch to using classes when this is over
+    - So thats why you can access the updated arrays for the todos and categories but not the single "todoBeingEdited."
+    - Its still fuzzy because this is an odd quirk, but maybe just switch to using classes when this is over